 You’ve successfully blanched your almonds!
 Get to baking!

 What are your favorite recipes that use blanched almonds?
+Maybe in a cookie, or on top of an almond cake?
 Share with us in the comments.

 Don’t forget to Pin It!